Arskan17/agregore-browser/Report Agregore-browser Issue#227.md

     bar.
 - Expected results: The recently copied URL in your Clipboard should be pasted into the address bar, and the website should load.
-- Actual results: The URL is pasted into the address bar, but the website is not loading automatically.
+- Actual results: The URL is pasted into the address bar and the webpage is loaded.
-## Additional notes:
+## Additional notes: -

-- I think the part to load the website must be in there, since the browser does just that when the `Enter key` is pressed.

-- Also, I should format the code in style with what’s already there, so it’s easier to understand.

-## Ongoing Challenges
+## Ongoing Challenges: -

-One ongoing challenge is finding a more efficient way to test my implementation.
-Currently, I have to build the entire project and go through the process of installing & uninstalling every time I want to check if my implementation works.
-I am actively seeking a workaround for this issue.

 ## What I learned

 Electron is a really powerful tool.
 It allows you to easily create applications that can be packaged for pretty much every major OS.

+HTMLElements are very resourcefull.
+They handle pretty much everything happening in the browser window.

 Docker is a lifesaver when it comes to setting up your development environment without affecting your local machine, or your local machine